University at Buffalo Crest.

 Legitimate Educational Interest

-A University Official has a legitimate educational interest if the official requires the information for the purpose of fulfilling his official duties, including but not limited to:
+A university official has a legitimate educational interest if the official requires the information for the purpose of fulfilling their official duties, including but not limited to:

-• Performing a task that is specified in his/her position description or contract agreement
+• Performing a task that is specified in their position description or contract agreement

 • Performing a task related to a student’s education